Cheapest Shipping US to UK: 2026 Guide to Low Rates

 - DHL Express: A specialist in international shipping, DHL is known for its fast, reliable delivery (often 2 to 4 days) and smooth customs clearance process.
 Its rates are competitive for express services.

-The best choice often depends on your package’s size and your required delivery speed.
 For a deeper carrier breakdown, compare FedEx vs UPS.

 Don’t Forget USPS: International and Flat Rate Options